umar-anzar/Front-End-Compiler-Project/New Language/Syntax Analyze Phase/CFGs.md

 ### Attribute Declaration in class

+This CFG take transition to primitive and object type variable and array declaration and also inner class declarartion

 ```xml
 <ATTR_CLASS_DEC>    -> <STATIC> <FINAL> <IS_OBJ>
 <IS_OBJ>            -> <OBJ_CLASS_DEC> | dt <ACCESSMOD> id <INIT> <LIST_C>